 ASPE asked the National Academies to appoint a consensus study committee to identify issues critical to the continued development of the data infrastructure for PCOR.
 The committee's work will contribute to ASPE's development of a strategic plan that will guide their work related to PCOR data capacity over the next decade.

 As part of its information gathering activities, the committee organized three workshops to collect input from stakeholders on the PCOR data infrastructure.
-This report, the second in a series of three interim reports, summarizes the discussion and committee conclusions from the second workshop, focused on data standards, methods, and policies that could make the PCOR data infrastructure more useful in the years ahead.
+This report, the third in a series of three interim reports, summarizes the discussion and committee conclusions from the third workshop, which focused on ways of enhancing collaborations, data linkages, and the interoperability of electronic databases to make the PCOR data infrastructure more useful in the years ahead.
 Participants in the workshop included researchers and policy experts working in these areas.

 Table of Contents

 |4 Clinical Trial Networks and Collaborations||31-35|

 The National Academies Press and the Transportation Research Board have partnered with Copyright Clearance Center to offer a variety of options for reusing our content.
 You may request permission to:

 For most Academic and Educational uses no royalties will be charged although you are required to obtain a license and comply with the license terms and conditions.

 For information on how to request permission to translate our work and for any other rights related query please click here.